stremovskyy/SwiftCacher/README.md

 ## Acknowledgements

-Cacher is inspired by the need for a simple and efficient caching mechanism in Swift projects.
+SwiftCacher is inspired by the need for a simple and efficient caching mechanism in Swift projects.
 It aims to provide an easy-to-use solution for storing and retrieving objects with persistence.